Privatdozent

 At the outset of the 19th century however, the University of Göttingen was first and foremost considered a prime research institution for mathematics, a status it would hold until the “Great Purge” of 1933 forced many of its most talented academics to flee Germany for institutions in England and the United States.

-This week’s newsletter is about the mathematical center of the universe prior to World War II, the University of Göttingen.
+This essay is about the mathematical center of the universe prior to World War II, the University of Göttingen.

 History